 Growing your own dragon fruit

 In December 2007, I had the bright idea to grow my own dragon fruit.
-The plants don’t bear fruit for 7 years.
-“It’s ok,” I told Mother Nature.
-“I have time”.
+The plants don’t bear fruit for seven years.

 1. In a hot, humid, sunny climate (like Thailand)…

-#2.
-Growing dragon fruit in a cold climate…
+2. Growing dragon fruit in a cold climate…

-I planted some seeds in a pot at home, too (about a million – you get a lot in a dragon fruit).
-My results, ten (!!) years later?
+I also planted some seeds in a pot at home, too (about a million – you get a lot in a dragon fruit).
+My results, all these years later?
 It turns out I don’t live in a perpetually sunny, humid, tropical oasis.

 How to grow your own dragon fruit?

-#1.
-Get a major head-start
+1. Get a major head-start

-#2.
-Set it up for success
+2. Set it up for success

-More than anything – it wants the sunshine its cactus-y heart deserves.
+More than anything – your dragon fruit plant wants the sunshine its cactus-y heart deserves.
 If you can’t provide that at home, supplement with some fake sunshine to increase your success.
 I never provided this and, as such, we do not have a warm and loving relationship.
 It’s prickly =)

-TIP!
-In a warm-ish climate, with decent sunshine (real or fake) and regular doses of worm castings or other nutrients, you should have good success with growing dragon fruit in a container – give it good drainage as well.
+More tips for success: In a warm-ish climate, with decent sunshine (real or fake) and regular doses of worm castings or other nutrients, you should have good success with growing dragon fruit in a container – give it good drainage as well.
 My results (poor) involved none of the above.
 Do as I say, not as I did!

-#3.
-Water sparingly!
+3. Water sparingly!

 I like to play God with my dragon fruit babies – days/weeks/months of neglect and total drought and then, one day, a tropical storm from a vengeful watering can.
 If you’ve set your dragon fruit up in a cactus pot with good drainage, it won’t suffer from an occasional watering – but don’t water too often.